 Cattle Trade & Prices

-Quotes: Quotes from most major processors have come back by 10c, with starting quotes for steers now at €6.70/kg with heifers in the region of €6.80-€6.85/kg.
-Good quality R grading cows are being quoted at €6.40/kg-€6.50/kg this week while €6.20/kg-€6.30/kg is available for well fleshed O grade cows.
-P grading cows are being quoted between €6.00/kg-€6.20/kg.
+Quotes: Base quotes from most major processors have come back by €0.10 this week with quotes in the region of €6.50/kg for steers, while quotes for heifers are in the region of €6.60/kg.
+Good quality R grading cows are being quoted at €6.25kg-€6.30/kg this week while €6.20/kg-€6.30/kg is available for well fleshed O grade cows.
+Better quality P grading cows are being quoted between €5.80/kg-€5.90/kg.

-Meanwhile the beef trade in some European markets is also experiencing price pressure, with the EU average price of R3 grading young bulls decreasing by 5c/kg to €7.28/kg in the most recent week.
-While the trade in France and Germany has remained steady, there have been notable declines in reported R3 young bull prices in Spain (-17c/kg) and Poland (-15c/kg).
-Despite the downward pressure in the European trade more recently the EU average price has maintained a differential over Irish prices for 13 consecutive weeks.
-The EU average R3 young bull price is currently 37c/kg higher than the Irish R3 steer price.
+Meanwhile the beef trade in some European markets is also experiencing price pressure, with the latest available EU average price of R3 grading young bulls decreasing by €0.10/kg to €6.79/kg.
+There have been notable declines in reported R3 young bull prices in France (-€0.12/kg) and Germany (-€0.15/kg).

 Note that reported prices exclude VAT but include all bonus payments (in-spec bonus, breed-based producer groups etc).